CONCEPT AND APPROACH

 This is done to rectify soil structure and chemistry as well as biological soil life.
 By applying nature’s logic, the utilization of plant nutrients is optimized so as to increase yield (harvest) and to ensure better quality of farm produce.
 Agrilibrium have developed this plant nutrition concept which includes the 1:2 Water extract soil analysis, which allows us a better insight into understanding the delicate relationship between plant and soil.

 The development and use of the 1:2 water extract soil analysis is the logical next step when the crucial and most important fact and basis for our concept, approach and product development is that roots and leaves of plants can only absorb or take up mineral nutrients (fertilizers) that are soluble in water.
-In other words only nutrients that will become a clear solution without any cloudiness or murkiness when stirred into clean water, can be utilized by plants as a useful source of nutrients.
-Therefore the common practice and believe that oxides for instancezinc oxide can be used as an effective seasonal supplier of zinc to a crop, or even worse used as a leaf spray to rectify zinc deficiencies, is not true.
+In other words, only, nutrients that will become a clear solution without any cloudiness or murkiness when stirred into clean water that can be utilized by plants as a useful source of nutrients.
+There-fore the common practice and belief that oxides for instance zinc oxide can be used as an effective seasonal supplier of zinc to a crop, or even worse used as a leaf spray to rectify zinc deficiencies, is not true.
 Although a very small portion of the active element in this form can be in solution (0.0004g/100mℓ @17.80C), it is never enough to satisfy the need of the crop, especially if the element is deficient in the soil.

 The solubility fact also led to the development of high soluble concentration Sulphur and Fulvic acid soil product to address the commonly occurring Phosphorous: Sulphur ratio imbalance in soils.